-How easy it is to forget that we are part of Nature and are influenced by her natural cycles.
-I often consider during a nutritional consultation the power of the moon and how we are affected by her cycles, and I also bear this in mind when I am doing Live Blood Analysis.
+How easy it is to forget that we are part of Nature and are influenced by her natural cycles, I often consider during a nutritional consultation the power of the moon and how we are affected by her cycles.
 However, the equinoxes and solstices, each happening only twice a year, often pass by without due recognition.
-Working on the Nutritional Healing Course I’ll be giving soon reminded me of their importance…and the Autumn Equinox is now nearly upon us (September 22nd 2013).
+Working on the Living Health Nutrition Course I will be giving soon reminded me of their importance…and the Spring Equinox has just passed us by.
+(March 20th)

 What is an Equinox?

-Why does the Autumn Equinox Affect our Health?
+Why does the Spring Equinox Affect our Health?

 How will You be Affected?

-Physically you can expect to see an increase in mucous issues, allergies, coughs, bronchitis, sinus and ear infections, asthma, skin problems, headaches, fatigue, wind, constipation and diarrhea… if you don’t experience any of these yourself, observe those around you, you may be surprised!
+Physically you can expect to see an increase in mucous issues, allergies, coughs, bronchitis, sinus and ear infections, asthma, skin problems, headaches, fatigue, wind, constipation and diarrhoea…if you don’t experience any of these yourself, observe those around you, you may be surprised!

-However, it’s not just on a physical level that you can be affected by the seasons, you can be affected emotionally too.
-In Traditional Chinese Medicine, an ancient philosophy practiced by many acupuncturists, every major organ of the body has many associated attributes including taste, smell, colour, time of year and emotion.
+However, it’s not just on a physical level that you can be affected by the seasons.
+In Traditional Chinese Medicine, an ancient philosophy practiced by many acupuncturists, every major organ of the body has many associated attributes including taste, smell, colour, time of day/year and emotion.
 These organs are grouped into 5 named elements – Fire, Water, Earth, Wood and Metal.
-If anything is out of balance in autumn (the time of the Metal Element), then the lungs and the colon are the organs indicated.
-The emotion associated with lungs is ‘grief’.
-The colon is of ‘letting go’.
-Pent up grief stored in the lungs will therefore seek to release in autumn, and built up negative thoughts and feelings signal the elimination system to begin the process of letting go.
-For example, this time of year can be an emotional time for parents who may be seeing their children off to school for the first time, or leaving home for university; a time to ‘let go’.
+If anything is out of balance in Spring (the time of the Wood Element), then the liver and the gall bladder are the organs indicated.
+The emotion associated with liver is ‘anger.
+The gall bladder is of ‘frustration’.
+Pent up anger stored in the liver will therefore seek to release in Spring, and if this emotion can’t be processed effectively, frustration can easily set in; both emotions can become quite overwhelming.

-When emotional issues do build up and are not acknowledged, released or processed appropriately, then you may experience a physical reaction … it’s just your body’s natural way of communicating with you.
-This shows perfectly how the emotional and physical are instrinsically linked.
-The mody/mind.
+When emotional issues do build up and are not acknowledged, released or processed appropriately, then you may experience a physical reaction … it is just your body’s natural way of communicating with you.
+This shows perfectly how the emotional and physical are intrinsically linked.